mscaudill/openseize/README.md

 # Documentation

-Openseize documentation site has a [quickstart guide](), [extensive tutorials]() and [reference pages]() for all of publicly available modules, classes and functions.
+Openseize documentation site has a [quickstart guide](), [extensive tutorials]() and [reference pages]() for all publicly available modules, classes and functions.

 # Attribution